- What We Do

 Alex von Knobloch is a Program Manager at Linamar Corporation which supplies products to automotive and industrial markets.
 Alex has a background in environmental ecology and renewable energy systems.
 He was a member of the Bluewater Community Advisory Panel in Sarnia, Ont. and participated in a Responsible Care® verification processes.

 Jane Lister is Associate Director of the Centre for Transportation Studies at the Sauder School of Business and Research Associate with the Global Reporting Centre at the University of British Columbia.
 Jane holds an MBA and PhD and has more than 25 years of experience in the sustainability field, including with the Ontario Ministry of Environment and with PricewaterhouseCoopers, where she helped companies across North America to design, implement, and audit corporate social responsibility strategies and programs.

 Former Chair, PDLC

-Vice-President, Strategy and Business Development Farnell Packaging Ltd.
+Chief Operating Officer, Strategy and Business Development Farnell Packaging Ltd.